R packages can come in multiple formats:

 RVersionfield is included it must be valid and must only appear once in the configuration file.
 Check the server log after starting and stopping for messages relevant to the R configuration.

 We highly recommend installing R from source.
 Installing R from source makes it is easy to manage multiple versions of R, prevents accidental upgrades of R, and ensures R is built with your architecture.
-The RStudio Server documentation contains instructions for building and installing R from source.
+The RStudio Workbench (previously RStudio Server Pro) documentation contains instructions for building and installing R from source.

 This RStudio Support article also includes R installation instructions.